Message from the Chair

 Dr. Richard A. Wandling, Political Science Chair

 I will start by highlighting Political Science curriculum options at Eastern.
 The first program to noted is the B.A. in Political Science, which is designed as a flexible program that also covers the key fields in the study of politics — from comparative politics and international relations on through American politics and government, public law, public administration and political theory.
-If you love to follow international issues and world politics, you may decide to go with the International Studies Option, which enables you to concentrate on comparative politics and international relations courses while including coursework in Economics and History along with foreign language competency at the intermediate level (e.g., Spanish, French, German, etc.).
+If you pay close attention to international issues and world politics, you may decide to go with our long-standing International Studies Option, which enables you to concentrate on comparative politics and international relations courses while including coursework in Economics and History along with foreign language competency at the intermediate level (e.g., Spanish, French, German, etc.).

-Our newly approved Option in Civic and Nonprofit Leadership, which goes into effect in Fall 2015, is ideal if you are strongly committed to pursuing careers in a broad range of fields such as local nonprofit management,state and local government agencies, civic leadership, interest groups, and international NGOs.
+Our new Option in Civic and Nonprofit Leadership is ideal if you are strongly committed to pursuing careers in a broad range of fields such as local nonprofit management,state and local government agencies, interest groups, advocacy organizations, and international NGOs.
 Students who select this Option will be able to choose between either a U.S. Leadership and Advocacy Track or a Global Leadership and Advocacy Track.

 We also offer the Political Science Designation in the Social Science Teaching Major Program — a program that prepares students to teach a wide range of social science courses, from politics and government on through History, Economics, Geography, Psychology and Sociology/Anthropology.

 Minoring and Double-Majoring